Q: Where can I return library materials?

 Q: Can someone else return items for me?

 A: Yes, anyone may return your materials for you.
-If the item is late or damaged, you will still be responsible for the fines.

 Q: What happens if I return something late?

 A: There are currently no fines for late returns.
 However, if your items are overdue, your account will be blocked for additional check outs until the items are returned.